9QIX/aws-jenkins-via-docker-pipeline/README.md

 ![Step 3:](./documentation/3.png)
 ---

-## Step 4: Grant Docker sudo privilages so it won't ask everytime you call it.
+## Step 4: Grant Docker sudo privileges so it won't ask every time you call it.
 ```bash
 > sudo usermod -a -G docker ec2-user
 ```
 ![Step 4:](./documentation/4.png)

-#### Note: Remember to re-login to your instance after executing command.
+#### Note: Remember to re-login to your instance after executing the command.
 ---

 ## Step 5: Run Jenkins via Docker.